 Now – let’s get straight to it, shall we…

-You will already have what you need out, and your head will be ready to tackle that specific thing – so go for it!
+You’ll already have what you need out, and your head will be ready to tackle that specific thing – so go for it!

-#2 – MEAL PLAN
+#2 – Meal plan

 Planning out your meals each week will take a little time, of course it will – but you only have to do the thinking once and you can reuse the plan again and again.

 Meal plans save time because you don’t have to open the cupboards each day and work out what to cook, and you don’t have to take extra trips to the shops to get food because you will have bought your food shop knowing what meals you are cooking for.

 #3 – Put things back after you’ve used them

 It can be so frustrating to go to get something and it not be where you though it was.